Jeanritah/CDMO-project-/source/CP/models/model_notes.md

 - [ ] adjust tables for ashmi
 - [ ] adjust tables for angela
 - [ ] end your report part!
+- [ ] check that the docker works for jean's part
+- [ ] check that the docker works for Ashmi's part
-- [ ] check that the docker works for every part of the project
+- [ ] check that the docker works for Angela's part
 - [ ] adjust the final readme

 - [x] connect jean part